Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 enjoying the scent of fresh air and quiet.

 She'd almost fallen asleep in the sun when her younger Sister came bouncing back over to her.
-She was here to get a report....so she got back to her feet.
+She was here to get a report... so she got back to her feet.

 "Well?
 Was Naydra right?" she asked without preamble.